The tramper at Lydford Gorge

 The tramper is an electric all-terrain mobility scooter designed specifically to cover rough ground and grass safely.
 It can go up and down slopes, over bumps and tree roots, through shallow puddles, mud and soft ground.

-Here at the gorge the tramper can be driven to the base of the Whitelady Waterfall and back up again, and can also be driven along the railway path to the bird hide, which has a wheelchair to help with access as the tramper cannot be taken inside.
+Here at the gorge the tramper can be driven to the base of the Whitelady Waterfall and back up again, and can also be driven along the railway path to the bird hide.
 To cover both routes, with time to admire the views, usually takes 1-1.5 hours.

 Who can use it?